brvc-org/brvccoin/README.md

    - **Genesis Role Participation**: Exclusive “founder” roles granted to those who complete inaugural challenges

 3. **Sacred Scarcity**
-   By making initial token issuance contingent on engagement and discovery, we recreate the “mining” ethos—each coin feels like something discovered, not simply allocated.
+   By making initial token issuance contingent on engagement and discovery, we recreate the “mining” ethos, each coin feels like something discovered, not simply allocated.

 4. **Transparent & Immutable**
    All distribution events are recorded on‑chain.
-No back‑door pre‑mines or hidden allocations—every token in circulation is accounted for, earned, and publicly verifiable.
+No back‑door pre‑mines or hidden allocations, every token in circulation is accounted for, earned, and publicly verifiable.

 ### Why This Matters